400lbhacker/pytorch-neural-style-transfer/README.md

 beast neural style transfer using googlenet inception instead of VGG like all other python3+ style transfers. this way we eliminate the need for 4gb ram, eliminate GPU dependency(although still recomended) & eliminate need for hundreds of iterations.
 Also includes support for large HD images with no cropping/truncation. thus you retain 100% quality with no distortion loss.
-(many others dont support large images / had bad memory leaks when using larger photos)
+(many others dont support large images / had bad memory leaks when using larger photos) and finally unlike 95% of other style transfers that statically produce results, those produced with this include high entropy & hidden randomness for unique artistic dynamics

 note:
 ------------------------------------